Webmin lets you:

 Open security ports for Webmin

 By default, Webmin listens on TCP port 10000.
-However, if the UFW firewall is enabled on your system, you should open the port manually.
-Don’t worry, its fairly simple.
+However, if the UFW firewall is enabled, you should open the port manually.
+Don’t worry, and it's fairly simple.

 Enter the following command:

 Now reload the firewall.
 Once the firewall is reloaded, your system will be ready to listen to Webmin commands through port 10000.